mihaipoldev/evergreensystems/README.md

-# Evergreen Labs Website
+# Evergreen Systems Website

-A Next.js website for Evergreen Labs, built with TypeScript, Tailwind CSS, and shadcn/ui.
+A Next.js website for Evergreen Systems, built with TypeScript, Tailwind CSS, and shadcn/ui.

 ## Tech Stack